Fehmarnbelt Fixed Link

 - Land- and ship-based surveillance radar observations

-- Land-based pencil beam radar „Superfledermaus“ in cooperation with the Swiss Ornithological Institute
+- Land-based pulse-radar fire control system “Super Fledermaus” in cooperation with the Swiss Ornithological Institute

-- Land- and ship-based visual observation of bird migration
+- Land- and ship-based visual observations of bird migration

-- Recording and description of bat migration using stationary recording devices (bat boxes) at various locations along the coast of Fehmarn and Lolland as well as onboard the Scanlines ferries from Puttgarden to Rødby and other ships.
+- Recording and description of bat migration using stationary recording devices (bat recorders) at various locations along the coasts of the islands of Fehmarn and Lolland as well as onboard the Scanlines ferries from Puttgarden to Rødby and own vessels

-- Recording and description of bat migration using bat detectors along the coast of Fehmarn and Lolland.
+- Recording and description of bat migration using bat detectors along the coasts of the islands of Fehmarn and Lolland